-Benjamin specialises in regulations and litigation with regard to administrative matters, such as public procurement, town and country planning, competition, telecoms, public contracts, tax litigation, and public service employment.
+Benjamin advises on regulations and litigation with regard to administrative law matters, including public procurement, town and country planning, competition, telecom, public contracts, tax litigation, and public service employment.

-Benjamin has a master’s degree in law from the Catholic University of Louvain-La-Neuve (UCL) (2004).
+Benjamin has a master’s degree in law from the Catholic University of Louvain-La-Neuve, Belgium (2004).
 He also obtained a certificate of completion for additional courses on Luxembourg law (CCDL) from the University of Luxembourg (2005).